Desbeers/ChordProMac/Resources/ChordProDocs/Compile ChordPro (macOS).md

 	make

-That should give you a DMG build, usable for the architecture of the Mac you are using now.
+This will build a DMG for the architecture of the Mac you are using now.

-***Note**: The *wxGUI* is currently ‘Intel only’ but works on Apple Silicone with Rosetta; however, the included libraries are  architecture-specific...
-So a Classic build on an Apple Silicon Mac will currently **not** run on Intel!*.
+***Note**: An Apple Silicon version will be ad-hoc signed or else it will simply not run.*

+You should now have a DMG in the `pp/macos` directory that is ready to use.